schtvr/good-habits/README.md

 # Screenshots

 # Getting Started
-run npm i on the server and the client root folders and then follow these instuctions to run the app on an android emulator: https://reactnative.dev/docs/running-on-device

 In the client folder, run ```npm install``` to install dependencies.
 You will need to create a .env file in the client folder with holds the LOCALURL declaration - e.g.: ```LOCALURL=https://192.168.2.150:3000```.
 For directions on getting an instance of Android running on your system, check out [Android Studio](https://developer.android.com/studio/).

 If you plan on hosting a local version, you will need to run the following command from the server folder: